-Devolution of property from the dead to the living was very much recognized in traditional African laws, even though property ownership was communal rather than individual.
-The best approach to applying African Indigenous laws to intestate Succession is to solemnize a marriage.
+Devolution of property from the dead to the living was very much recognised in traditional African laws, even though property ownership was communal rather than individual.
+91 The best approach to applying African Indigenous laws to intestate Succession is to solemnise a marriage.
 Under the customs, marriage was an agreement between two families, not just the parties.
-The agreement was about the bride price, procreation was the success of marriage, and the marriages were mainly polygamous.
-Women were under the legal guardianship of their fathers until they got married when the responsibility would be passed on to their husbands.
-The marriage would continue even if the husband died, leaving behind a wife, and the kins of the deceased husband would then give the widow a husband, and even though she didn't need to accept the new husband, it was in the best interest of the mother and the children and the only way of survival.
-This is no
+The agreement was about the bride price, and procreation was the success of marriage, 92 and the marriages were mainly polygamous.
+93 Women were under the legal guardianship of their fathers until they got married, when the responsibility would be passed on to their husbands.
+94 The marriage would continue even if the husband died, leaving behind a wife, and the kins of the deceased husband would then give the widow a husband.
+Even though she didn't need to accept the new husband, it was in the mother's and the children's best interest and the only way of survival.
+This is no longer widely practised in Kenya, but its traces can still be seen in villages because of the widows and their children's economic needs.
+95